 Panel data, sometimes referred to as longitudinal data, is data that contains observations about different cross sections across time.
 Panel data exhibits characteristics of both cross-sectional data and time-series data.
 This blend of characteristics has given rise to a unique branch of time series modeling made up of methodologies specific to panel data structure.
 This blog offers a complete guide to those methodologies including the nature of panel data series, types of panel data, and panel data models.

-Introduction In this blog, we examine one of the fundamentals of panel data analysis, the one-way error component model.
-Today we will: Explain the theoretical one-way error component model.
-Consider fixed effects vs. random effects.
-Estimate models using an empirical example.
-The theoretical one-way error component model The one-way error-component model is a panel data [...]
+In this blog, we examine one of the fundamentals of panel data analysis, the one-way error component model.
+We cover the theoretical background of the one-way error component model, we examine the fixed-effects and random-effects models, and provide an empirical example of both.

-Introduction When policy changes or treatments are imposed on people, it is common and reasonable to ask how those people have been impacted.
+When policy changes or treatments are imposed on people, it is common and reasonable to ask how those people have been impacted.
 This is a more difficult question than it seems at first glance.
-In order to truly know how those individuals have been impacted, we need to consider how those individuals would be [...]
+In today’s blog, we examine difference-in-differences (DD) estimation, a common tool for considering the impact of treatments on individuals.